 \section{The extremal Reissner-Nordstr\"{o}m black hole in AdS}

 This solution is extremely well-known, for a discussion within the context of the spherically symmetric case see \cite{Chamblin:1999tk,Chamblin:1999hg}.
-In general, the spacetime is foliated by \:$d\Sigma_k^{2}=d\theta^2+\tfrac{\sin^2(\sqrt{k}\,\theta)}{k}\,d\varphi^2$\:, namely the metric on the $2D$-surfaces $\Sigma_{k}=\{\mathbb{S}^{2},\,\mathbb{H}^{2},\,\mathbb{R}^{2}\}$ (sphere, hyperboloid and flat space) with constant scalar curvature \thinspace $R=2\,k$. \footnote{ To compare with our previous paper, \cite{Anabalon:2014fla}, note that the scalar curvature of $\Sigma _k$ has a different normalization. } The relevant thermodynamic quantities of the extremal Reissner-Nordstr\"{o}m black hole solution for the action \eqref{eq:action} is written as:
+In general, the spacetime is foliated by \:$d\Sigma_k^{2}=d\theta^2+\tfrac{\sin^2(\sqrt{k}\,\theta)}{k}\,d\varphi^2$\:, namely the metric on the $2D$-surfaces $\Sigma_{k}=\{\mathbb{S}^{2},\,\mathbb{H}^{2},\,\mathbb{R}^{2}\}$ (sphere, hyperboloid and flat space) with constant scalar curvature \thinspace $R=2\,k$. \footnote{ To compare with our previous paper, \cite{Anabalon:2014fla}, note that the scalar curvature of $\Sigma _k$ has a different normalization. } A Reissner-Nordstr\"{o}m black hole solution for the action \eqref{eq:action} is written as: